Aquafina-water-bottle/jp-mining-note/docs/docs/changingcardtype.md

 # Batch Change Card Type

+You may want to change the card type of many existing cards all at once.
-- TODO explanation: may have old cards ported from previous cards, or cards not created by Yomichan
+For example, you may have cards imported into JPMN, or cards that were simply not created by Yomichan in the first place.

 !!! warning
     As always, before mass editing your collection, please [backup your Anki data](faq.md#how-do-i-backup-my-anki-data).

 There are three ways of batch changing the card type: